 Instructions

-- Allow 1 sheet frozen puff pastry to thaw on a sheet of parchment paper for about 15–20 minutes, then carefully unfold it.
-When the dough is thawed, use a rolling pin to roll out the dough.
-This helps make the dough more even and connects the folding creases (if there are any).
+- Place 1 sheet frozen puff pastry on a sheet of parchment paper.
+Allow to thaw at room temperature for about 15–20 minutes.
+When the dough is thawed enough, carefully unfold it.
+Then, roll out the puff pastry sheet with a rolling pin.
+This helps make the dough more even and connects the creases (if there are any) at the folds.
 Work quickly while it’s still cold.
-If the sheet reaches room temperature, return to the fridge to chill (but not refreeze).
+If the sheet reaches room temperature, return to the refrigerator to chill (but do not refreeze).

 - In another small bowl, combine 1 large egg yolk and 1 tsp water.
 Whisk well together.